cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 ```

 ## Deno KV Drawbacks
+- It restricts you to Deno Deploy deployment
 - Its a no-SQL database, not a relational db
   - the mental model is very different from a RDBMS
   - you need to create your own indexes manually